peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 Pi rounded to the given precision.
 Signals FlagInvalid and returns NaN if the parameter  <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).

+### MovePointLeft

+    public PeterO.ExtendedDecimal MovePointLeft(
+        int places);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>places</i>: A 32-bit signed integer.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointLeft

+    public PeterO.ExtendedDecimal MovePointLeft(
+        int places,
+        PeterO.PrecisionContext ctx);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>places</i>: A 32-bit signed integer.

+ * <i>ctx</i>: A PrecisionContext object.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointLeft

+    public PeterO.ExtendedDecimal MovePointLeft(
+        PeterO.BigInteger bigPlaces);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>bigPlaces</i>: A BigInteger object.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointLeft

+    public PeterO.ExtendedDecimal MovePointLeft(
+        PeterO.BigInteger bigPlaces,
+        PeterO.PrecisionContext ctx);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>bigPlaces</i>: A BigInteger object.

+ * <i>ctx</i>: A PrecisionContext object.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointRight

+    public PeterO.ExtendedDecimal MovePointRight(
+        int places);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>places</i>: A 32-bit signed integer.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointRight

+    public PeterO.ExtendedDecimal MovePointRight(
+        int places,
+        PeterO.PrecisionContext ctx);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>places</i>: A 32-bit signed integer.

+ * <i>ctx</i>: A PrecisionContext object.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointRight

+    public PeterO.ExtendedDecimal MovePointRight(
+        PeterO.BigInteger bigPlaces);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>bigPlaces</i>: A BigInteger object.

+<b>Returns:</b>

+An ExtendedDecimal object.

+### MovePointRight

+    public PeterO.ExtendedDecimal MovePointRight(
+        PeterO.BigInteger bigPlaces,
+        PeterO.PrecisionContext ctx);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

+ * <i>bigPlaces</i>: A BigInteger object.

+ * <i>ctx</i>: A PrecisionContext object.

+<b>Returns:</b>

+An ExtendedDecimal object.

 ### Exponent

     public PeterO.BigInteger Exponent { get; }